ebi-pf-team/interproscan-docs/docs/UnderTheHood.rst

 running the query sequences against a subset of FunFam families.

 1. Run the Gene3D analysis
-2. ``PREPARE_FUNFAM``: Find unique CATH superfamilies with at least one hit (in the GENE3D output)
-3. Joins the inut FASTA files with superamilies, nad then splits into smaller chunks to paralise searching FunFam amilies Post-process the HMMER hits, selecting the best domain matches using ``cath-resolve-hits``
+2. ``PREPARE_FUNFAM``: Find unique CATH superfamilies with at least one hit (in the GENE3D output) - This joins the input FASTA files with superfamilies, and then splits into smaller chunks to paralise searching FunFam families
-4. ``SEARCH_FUNFAM``: Run HMMER3 against the FunFam models of CATH superfamilies with hits in the GENE3D output
+3. ``SEARCH_FUNFAM``: Run HMMER3 against the FunFam models of CATH superfamilies with hits in the GENE3D output
-5. ``RESOLVE_FUNFAM``: Post-process the HMMER hits, selecting the best domain matches using ``cath-resolve-hits``
-6. Joins all results into a single file
+4. ``RESOLVE_FUNFAM``: Post-process the HMMER hits, selecting the best domain matches using ``cath-resolve-hits``, and it joins all results into a single file
-7. ``PARSE_FUNFAM``: Parses the output into the internal IPS6 JSON structure.
+5. ``PARSE_FUNFAM``: Parses the output into the internal IPS6 JSON structure.

 HAMAP
 -----